-75 I consider the aquaculture activities proposed in the area of coastal permit U120642 will exclude only a small amount of commercial fishing.
+I consider the aquaculture activities proposed in the area of coastal permit U150785 will exclude only a small amount of commercial fishing, if any.

-For the purpose of assessing commercial fishing methods, the exclusion zone for fishing methods included in this assessment is deemed to be the new coastal permit area (ie, 11.55 ha).
-I consider commercial set netting could occur immediately adjacent to but not within the new coastal permit area.
+73 With the exception of trawling, the exclusion zone for commercial fishing methods in this assessment (as identified in Table 3) is the new area of coastal permit U150785 (ie, 1.25 ha).
+This is because the methods could occur immediately adjacent to but not within the new coastal permit area.
 However, for trawl fishing a 250 m exclusion zone was added to the new coastal permit area to reflect the minimum distance commercial trawl vessels can operate from marine farm structures.
-Taking into account area already excluded by existing marine farms, the new coastal permit area would exclude 15.50 ha from trawling.
+Taking into account area already excluded by existing marine farms, the new coastal permit area would exclude 1.84 ha from trawling.